 It explains why you would often hear from cybersecurity professionals that ‘Open ports should be closed if they are not deemed necessary‘.

 Port scanning techniques are used to check for open ports.
 These are performed using utilities known as port scanners that attempt connections to TCP/UDP ports.
-However, there are certain online open port checker websites available to check if a port is open/closed.
+However, there are certain online open port scanner websites available to check if a port is open/closed.
 It is importance to port scan to find the exposed attack surface of an asset.

 Open ports in windows differ from open ports in Linux due to the way operating systems function.
 This is also one of the indicators during port scans to identify what operating system is in use and likely guesses the underlying architecture.
 For standard services such as web servers, it is already known that port is open by browsing a website address using HTTP or HTTPS prefixes.
 HTTP and HTTPS (HTTP over SSL/TLS) services utilise standard ports 80 and 443, they can be configured on another port.
 Other standard port numbers include FTP service running on 21/TCP, SMTP server uses 25/TCP, SSH runs on 22/TCP, IMAP/POP3, and other services utilise their standards ports.
 For example, OpenVPN port used for VPN connection and traffic transfers is 443.
 When it comes to protocols, OpenVPN uses UDP by default and TCP as the second choice.